TBeckers/GPR_html5/README.md

 The website is written in HTML5 and JavaScript.

-The website is publicity available at: https://apps.tbeckers.com/gpr and as Android app: https://play.google.com/store/apps/details?id=com.tbeckers.gpr.twa
+The website is publicly available at: https://apps.tbeckers.com/gpr and as Android app: https://play.google.com/store/apps/details?id=com.tbeckers.gpr.twa

 By Thomas Beckers

 tbeckers@seas.upenn.edu